Le Train Bleu (ballet)

 The ballet is set on the fashionable French Riviera and has a sporting theme, with swimmers, tennis players, and weight lifters.
 Henri Laurens supplied a Cubist beach scene and Coco Chanel outfitted the cast in sportswear.
 The curtain was painted after Deux femmes courant sur la plage, a 1922 work by Pablo Picasso.

-The ballet was first performed on 20 June 1924 at the Théâtre des Champs-Élysées in Paris, with Nijinska, who played a tennis player based on Suzanne Lenglen, Lydia Sokolova, Anton Dolin and Leon Woizikowski in the leading roles.
+The ballet was first performed on 20 June 1924 at the Théâtre des Champs-Élysées in Paris, with Nijinska, who played a tennis player based on Suzanne Lenglen, Lydia Sokolova, Anton Dolin and Leon Woizikovsky in the leading roles.
 The orchestra was conducted by André Messager.